dart-lang/site-www/src/content/language/constructors.md

 ```

 :::warning
-Factory constructors can't access to `this`.
+Factory constructors can't access `this`.
 :::

-Invoke a factory constructor just like you would any other constructor:
+Use a factory constructor as any other constructor:

 <?code-excerpt "logger.dart (logger)"?>
 ```dart